 Lisa Tornatore captures reverie and raw emotion in a collection of introspective scenes and captivating portraits in print, paint, drawing and mixed media.
 The soft swashes and hazy hues of some works construct nebulous dreamscapes, while in others, forcefully rendered marks convey tension.
 Gazing portraits stare into the distance – sometimes directly through the audience – suggesting contemplation or soulful remembrance.
 Across media and subjects, Tornatore’s expressionistic work invites dialog on issues of identity, social constructs and the mind.

 Lisa worked for me as a graphic artist for nearly five years.
-In that time, she produced graphic projects of the highest quality.
-She designed flyers, newsletters, brochures, annual report covers, ads, and numerous other designs.
-Her designs were meticulous in artistic design and always very pleasing to the eye.
 While she was employed at Pekin Insurance, I purchased one of her ink pictures, and it still remains on my desk at work.
 We used one of her water colors for a high quality magazine ad.
-Her jewelry-making talent should not go unnoticed.
-She has given me several pairs of earrings that she made as gifts and they are favorites in my jewelry collection.
 Lisa is most definitely an artist extraordinaire!